9 Solutions If Your PC Turns On But There’s No Display

 8. Test the PSU

-If you have a faulty PSU, your computer may boot without displaying anything.
-Consider using a power supply tester or swapping your PSU with a working one to see if this resolves the issue.Testing your Power Supply Unit (PSU) can be done using a PSU tester or by swapping it with a known working PSU.Here's how you can test your PSU:
+If your computer has a faulty PSU, it may boot without displaying anything.
+Consider using a power supply tester or swapping your PSU with a working one to see if this resolves the issue.

 1. To start, disconnect all cables from your PSU.